Living in Sandyford, Co. Dublin: Schools, Commute & House Prices 2026

 Rent cap calculator for Sandyford

-No RTB rental data for Sandyford yet -- starting from a typical Leinster rent.
-From 1 March 2026 all private tenancies are covered by national rent control: the annual increase is capped at 2% or CPI inflation, whichever is lower.
+Pre-filled with Sandyford's median rent.
+From 1 March 2026 all private tenancies in Ireland are covered by national rent control: the annual increase is capped at 2% or CPI inflation, whichever is lower.

 Max new rent (monthly)